-- 20.5.
-Profit distributions will be made only in so far as the equity of the company exceeds the sum of the fully paid-up capital and the partially paid-up capital increased by the reserves which will be kept in virtue of the law or the Articles of Association. - 20.6.
+- 20.4.
+Profit distribution takes place to holders of shares according to their shareholding in the relevant share class.
+The Management Board can decide that distributions are to be made entirely or partially in a form other than in cash, including participation rights in investment institutions of which the Management Board or an Affiliated Entity of the Management Board is the manager. - 20.5.
+Profit distributions will be made only in so far as the equity of the company exceeds the sum of the fully paidup capital and the partially paid-up capital increased by the reserves which will be kept in virtue of the law or the Articles of Association. - 20.6.
 Profits will be allocated and distributed after confirmation of the financial statements which show that such distribution is permissible.
 Payments charged to Capital Account and/or Retained Earnings Account and a complete cancellation of a Capital Account and/or Retained Earnings Account may occur at all times, providing the contents of paragraph 5 are observed and pursuant to a decision by the General Meeting, but only if proposed by the management board and the meeting of shareholders of the relevant class of shares. - 20.7.
 The declared dividend will be payable on the date fixed therefor by the General Meeting following a proposal from the Management Board at the time of the declaration or otherwise immediately after any such dividend has been declared. - 20.8.
 After authorization by the holders of priority shares, the Management Board can decide to pay an interim dividend or to make interim payments from the reserves with due observance of Section 105 of Book 2 of the Dutch Civil Code. - 20.9.
 Payments not claimed within five years after they are payable will lapse by limitation of time.